-1. Design for Longevity

-This is where the designer's primary concern is to create well crafted products that the user will not want, or need, to throw away.
-When it breaks the user can find out how to fix and upgrade it themselves.
-The user will own the product for life, hopefully, and build a history with it.
-This model encourages the now growing culture of repair and fixing.
-There was a time when this was normal.
-We didn't know we needed new and improved models and were quite happy with what we had.
-The biggest obstacles for creating objects built to last sits within business models that create profit from selling more units.

-2. Design for service

-New digital platforms and changing consumer behaviour are opening up worlds where we can share and lease products rather than own or buy.
-Car sharing (e.g. Zipcar) is now a common and accepted practice and this model is now rolling out to other sectors.
-According to the 2012 Ellen MacArthur Foundation/McKinsey report, Towards the Circular Economy: 'high-end washing machines would be accessible for most households if they were leased instead of sold.
-Customers would save roughly a third per wash cycle, and the manufacturer would earn roughly a third more in profits'.
-Service models require complete system re-design as well as an understanding of added value to both the business and customer.

-3. Design for re-use in manufacture

-The cost of remanufacturing mobile phones could be reduced by 50% per device-if the industry made phones easier to take apart and offered incentives to return them.
-Designers need to work more closely with the manufacturers to see where opportunities lie.
-Some of the current obstacles sit in legislation where a product with a re-manufactured part cannot be sold as 'new' in the UK.
-This also includes designing for disassembly where parts of an object can go into re-use and others can flow into material recovery.
-This system calls for symbiotic business relationships and good logistics.
+The biggest obstacle for creating objects that are built to last sits within business models that create their profit from selling more units and where unit costs must be as low as they can.
+There was a time when we didn't know we needed new and improved models.
+We were quite happy with what we had.
+Now we are bombarded with thousands of advertising messages feeding our desire for the new.
+"There was a time when we didn't know we needed new and improved models.
+We were quite happy with what we had" Design for service New digital platforms and changing consumer behavior are allowing us to share and lease products rather than owning or buying.
+Car sharing (e.g. Zipcar) is now a common and accepted practice and this model will soon roll out to other products.
+According to the 2012 report "Towards the Circular Economy", highend washing machines would be accessible for most households if they were leased instead of sold - customers would save roughly a third per wash cycle, and the manufacturer would earn roughly a third more in profits.
+Design for re-use in manufacture The cost of remanufacturing mobile phones could be reduced by 50% per device-if the industry made phones easier to take apart and offered incentives to return phones.
+Designers need to work more closely with the manufacturers to see where opportunity lies.
+Current obstacles lie in legislation where a product with a re-manufactured part cannot currently be sold as 'new'.
+This also includes designing for disassembly where elements of an object can go into reuse and others can flow into material recovery.
+Design for material recovery This is where we are currently doing pretty well.
+The WEEE and ELV legislations as well as increased material costs have incentivized the growth in resource recovery businesses.
+Even so our lack of understanding on how materials are recovered can create more waste or can contaminate sellable materials.
+1 Full report here: http://goo.gl/saabA

-4. Design for material recovery

-The WEEE and ELV legislations as well as increased material costs have incentivised the growth in resource recovery businesses in the UK, making this outer loop the easiest to do with current systems.
-Even so, our designers lack of understanding on how materials are recovered can create more waste or can contaminate sellable materials.
-Designers need closer working relationships with material scientists.

-The investigations continue...